 “It’s no use,” the secretary of state replied.
 “It is my private opinion that if the Lord has been in Springfield once, he will not come the second time.”

-Local newspapers suggest the paving projects created little controversy.
+Local newspapers suggest the paving project created little controversy.
 The same wasn’t true, however, of the aldermen’s other beautification effort: aldermen voted on March 8, 1853, “That no horse, sheep, goat, swine or goose, or any such animals, shall be permitted to run at large in this city, at any time.”
 Owners of loose animals were to be fined $1 to $3.

 Owners of most animals listed apparently didn’t object, but people who raised hogs almost immediately began lobbying to allow their pigs to run free.
 Petitions were circulated by both sides (“Hog and Anti-Hogites,” as the Illinois State Journal called the two factions), and on May 3, the council voted to repeal the ordinance as it pertained to swine.
 But aldermen then, at the same meeting, voted 3-1 to ban hogs from the streets only during the period between Feb.
 15 and May 10 annually.